refola/metapython/docs/syntax_reference.rst

             return result

-    (These examples are, of course, contrived, but they serve to illustrate the hygenic macro features of MetaPython.)
+    (These examples are, of course, contrived, but they serve to illustrate the hygienic macro features of MetaPython.)

 `?<...>` and `?...`
     This is the "short form" of code quoting.
 The expression within the angle